Rover graph Commands

 Watching for schema changes

-If you pass --watch to rover graph introspect, Rover introspects your endpoint every second.
+If you pass --watch to rover graph introspect, Rover introspects your GraphQL endpoint every second.
 Whenever the returned schema differs from the previously returned schema, Rover outputs the updated schema.

 Including headers